edrewitz/shapeography/Documentation/geometry.md

 1) edgecolor (String) - Default='black'.
 The color of the bordr demarcations on the map.

+2) crs (cartopy.crs) - Default=ccrs.PlateCarree().
+The coordinate reference system of the shape feature.
+    Most cases, PlateCarree() (lat/lon) is the preferred coordinate reference system.
+For those who need to use a different coordinate reference system, you will need to import cartopy into your script, define your own coordinate reference system with cartopy.crs and pass the reference system object as crs=crs.
+Please see cartopy.crs documentation for more information regarding cartopy coordinate reference systems.

   **Returns**

-A cartopy.shapefeature from the data inside the shapefile/GEOJSON.
+A cartopy.shapefeature from the data inside the shapefile.

 #### 2) `get_geometries()`